super-sebajin/CovidDataSetsApi/README.md

 # CovidDataSetsApi
 CovidDataSetsApi is a ASP.NET Core Web API that exposes endpoints to gather data from various public data sets related to the ongoing SARS-CoV-2 virus pandemic, and stores them in a relational database.
+- Main development branch is `dev1`

 ## Data Sets Currently In Use: